Elements-Agency/benjaminjyoung/content/artwork/tomb-flowers/index.md

 alt: Tomb Flowers is a watercolor pencil drawing, with a brushed and washed colorful background, of white lilies.
 author: Benjamin J. Young

+progress: Drawn with watercolor pencil on cold press wood pulp watercolor paper.
+I used a wash on the background, using water, to turn the pencil shading in to paint.
+The subject of the flower was left dried as a drawing.

 featured: false
 ratio: portrait